Lets-Make-a-Program/DotCom/_posts/2022-03-12-hello-world-csharp.md

 confused.
 In fact, try deleting one right now.
 Give Visual Studio a second to process what you've done, and you'll see squiggly red lines appear under some of the code - just like you would if you misspelled something in a Word document.
 The problem you created is at the line where you deleted a bracket, but notice where the red squiggly lines went.

-If you deleted the first bracket (the `{`), you'll see red lines under `Main`.
+If you deleted the first bracket `{`, you'll see red lines under `Main`.
 Hover your mouse over `Main` and Visual Studio will pop up the reason for the red lines.
 It tells you `Main` has to "declare a body" - in other words, it sees the front door, but it can't tell what room that door is connected to because you bulldozed one of the walls.
-What about if you delete the second bracket (the '}')?
+What about if you delete the second bracket `}`?
 Now there is a red squiggly at the *very end*.
 Visual Studio sees 3 opening brackets, but only 2 closing brackets.
 Again, you bulldozed one of the walls of this structure and now Visual Studio says "wait... there's supposed to be a wall here!"

 So this leads to my **BIG FAT WARNING**: Be very careful if you select a bunch of code and delete it.
 When you inadvertently delete a curly brace, you're going to wind up with red squiggly lines *way far away* from where you've created a problem.
 I've seen plenty of beginners hunting their code for way too long only to find out that they deleted a chunk of code and left an extra curly brace or accidentally deleted one by accident.

-### Writing Your First Code
+## Writing Your First Code

 If you haven't yet, put your curly braces back below `Main`.
 Put your cursor between them, hit your Enter key to get a new line, and write your **very first line of code**: